The H2 Wiki

 -- [0] Done

-To achieve this, thread creation primitives need to be aware of all IOScopedRefs in scope and ensure that they are cloned separately to each new thread, so that local modifications within threads are not visible to concurrently executing threads.
-Because modifications to IOScopedRefs are only visibly locally, the interaction between the semantics of between thread creation and of IOScopedRef are good.
-In particular, a function call like
+To achieve this, thread creation primitives must behave in a way that ensures that local modifications to IOScopedRefs within threads are not observable to concurrently executing threads.
+Because such modifications are only observable locally, this means that the interaction between the semantics of thread creation and of IOScopedRef are good.
+In particular, in a function call like

 myFunction